open-watcom/open-watcom-v2/BUILD.md

     builder buildtest

-in the `bld` or individual project test directory
-(by example `bld/ctest` for C compiler).
+in the `bld` or in individual project test directory (by example `bld/ctest` for C compiler).

 Note that during testing you may see some error messages.
 That is not